FAQ

 How is this different from just running Claude Code?

-Claude Code is one agent you drive turn by turn. yothere manages a fleet of them and routes your attention across it: you delegate a task and walk away, and yothere brings you back only when a specific thread is blocked or done.
-You stop babysitting one session and start supervising many.
-Claude Code (or another brain) is still what does the actual work underneath.
+Claude Code is one agent you drive turn by turn: you type, you wait, you read, you type. yothere advances up to five turns in parallel and routes your attention across them, so you delegate and walk away and it brings you back only when one thread is blocked or done.
+Typed questions even run on their own lane, on top of the five, so a reply never queues behind the work.
+Claude Code (or Codex) is still what does the actual work underneath.
+Full comparison: yothere vs Claude Code.

 Is there a hosted version?